jamesdon/stream_splunk_usage_demo/README.md

 This may not be a proper replacement, but it fixes it enough to get data in this dashboard.

-### Clicks!:

-This dashboard is fueled by the clickcounter.py script in the bin dir.
-There are a couple of things you need to do to enure everything works as expected.
-I plan on automating more of these functions as soon as I can figure it out.

-1) The monitor stanza assumes that you are using the same default sirectory that I am:

-	/opt/splunk/etc/apps/stream_splunk_usage_demo/data/output.log

-2) The script needs to be launched manually to start tracking clicks.
-It takes about 5 seconds to begin recording.

-	/opt/splunk/etc/apps/stream_splunk_usage_demo/bin/clickcounter.py &

-### Keys!:
+### Clicks! and Keys!:

 To enable keyboard tracking, you must allow the Terminal App to control your computer.
 To do this:
 System Preferences -> Security & Privacy -> Privacy (tab) -> Accessibility (in column) -> Add Terminal.app

 Also be sure to ensure there is a check mark next to it.

-This dashboard is fueled by the keystrokes.py script in the bin dir.
+These dashboards are fueled by the keystrokes.py script in the bin dir.
 There are a couple of things you need to do to enure everything works as expected.
 I plan on automating more of these functions as soon as I can figure it out.